Yandex Cloud

 }

-1. In the Tool name field, specify a name for the tool you are creating.
+1. In the Tool name field, enter a name for the new tool.
 Follow these naming requirements:

 • It must be from 2 to 63 characters long.